JeffersonLab/jaws/README.md

 Both effective registrations and effective notifications are combined by the JAWS effective processor on the _effective-alarms_ topic.

 **Services**
-- [jaws-effective-processor](https://github.com/JeffersonLab/jaws-effective-processor): Process classes and overrides and provide effective state on the _effective-registrations_, _effective-activations_, and _effective-alarms_ topics
+- [jaws-effective-processor](https://github.com/JeffersonLab/jaws-effective-processor): Process classes and overrides and provide effective state on the _effective-registrations_, _effective-notifications_, and _effective-alarms_ topics
 - [jaws-admin-gui](https://github.com/JeffersonLab/jaws-admin-gui): GUI for managing alarm registrations
 - [jaws-operator-gui](https://github.com/JeffersonLab/graphical-alarm-client): GUI for monitoring alarms and managing overrides